open-quantum-safe/oqs-provider/USAGE.md

 ## Setting up a (quantum-safe) test server

-A simple server utilizing a PQ/quantum-safe KEM algorithm and certicate can be set up for example by running
+Using keys and certificates as created above, a simple server utilizing a PQ/quantum-safe KEM algorithm and certicate can be set up for example by running

     openssl s_server -cert dilithium3_srv.crt -key dilithium3_srv.key -www -tls1_3 -groups kyber768:frodo640shake